-CRJ 070 FIELD EXPERIENCE/INTERNSHIP
+CRJ 070 FIELD EXPERIENCE/INTERNSHIP (elective) Credit hours to be arranged

-(elective)

 An internship with various criminal justice agencies is available to give students the opportunity to gain practical exposure to the workings of the criminal justice system (see Field Experience/Internship Program, Section II).
 Criminal Justice majors are advised to see the director of the Criminal Justice program regarding internship opportunities.
+Students must have junior or senior status to participate.